Rafael Díez de la Cortina

-Rafael Díez de la Cortina y Olaeta, 1st Count of Olaeta (1859–1939) was a Spanish-American linguist.
-Globally he is recognized as the first person to introduce sound recording into the teaching of foreign languages; he used it when operating his New-York-based company, Cortina Academy of Languages, launched in the 1890s.
+Rafael Díez de la Cortina y Olaeta, 1st Count of Olaeta (1859 – 24 July 1939) was a Spanish-American linguist.
+Globally, he is recognized as the first person to introduce sound recording into the teaching of foreign languages; he used it when operating his New-York-based company, Cortina Academy of Languages, launched in the 1890s.
 In Spain he is also known as a Carlist political activist and soldier; he volunteered to legitimist troops during the Third Carlist War and advanced the Carlist cause as the claimant's representative in America.

 Family and youth

 The Díez de la Cortina family originated from Cantabria and were related to Liébana; the first representative is noted in the 16th century.
 As part of hidalguia, none of the family members grew into a public figure until in the mid-18th century one of its branches moved to the Andalusian Marchena; they settled as arrendatarios in estates of Duque de Osuna.

-The great-grandfather of Rafael, José Antonio Díez de la Cortina Gutiérrez, was born in the Cantabrian Potes and upon his arrival in Marchena he built a house, which was later to become a family hub.
-Rafael's grandfather, Juan Díez de la Cortina Layna Pernia (born 1782), as the oldest surviving son became the family heir; in the 1830s he was already one of the top local taxpayers.
-In the 1840s he formed part of the emerging "agrarian bourgeosie", a group of local hidalgo families which grew into major proprietors as duque de Osuna was selling out his estates.
-Though not comparable to grand Andalusian landholders, they soon assumed a leading role in the local agricultural regime.
+Rafael's great-grandfather, José Antonio Díez de la Cortina Gutiérrez, was born in the Cantabrian Potes and upon his arrival in Marchena he built a house, which was later to become a family hub.
+Rafael's grandfather, Juan Díez de la Cortina Layna Pernia (born 1782), as the oldest surviving son, became the family heir.
+In the 1830s, he was already one of the top local taxpayers.
+In the 1840s, he formed part of the emerging "agrarian bourgeosie", a group of local hidalgo families which grew into major proprietors as duque de Osuna was selling out his estates.
+Although not comparable to grand Andalusian landholders, they soon assumed a leading role in the local agricultural regime.

-The oldest son of Juan and the father of Rafael, José Díez de la Cortina Cerrato (died 1874), owned some 400 ha and rented further 700 ha; he was the 6th largest arrendatario in Marchena.
-At unspecified time he married Elena Olaeta Bouyon, a native of San Fernando; none of the sources consulted provides detailed information on her parentage; she was descendant to two very distinguished Cádiz families of navy commanders and public servants; both the Olaetas and the Bouyons made their names in Spain and in the New World.
+The eldest son of Juan and the father of Rafael, José Díez de la Cortina Cerrato (died 1874), owned some 400 ha and rented further 700 ha; he was the 6th largest arrendatario in Marchena.
+At unspecified time he married Elena Olaeta Bouyon, a native of San Fernando, Cádiz; none of the sources consulted provides detailed information on her parentage; she was descendant to two very distinguished Cádiz families of navy commanders and public servants; both the Olaetas and the Bouyons made their names in Spain and in the New World.
 José and Elena had three children, all of them sons, born between 1855 and 1859; Rafael was the youngest one.